rust-ml/linfa/README.md

 ## BLAS/Lapack backend

-At the moment you can choose between the following BLAS/LAPACK backends: `openblas`, `netblas` or `intel-mkl`
+Some algorithm crates need to use an external library for linear algebra routines.
+By default, we use a pure-Rust implementation.
+However, you can also choose an external BLAS/LAPACK backend library instead, by enabling the `blas` feature and a feature corresponding to your BLAS backend.
+Currently you can choose between the following BLAS/LAPACK backends: `openblas`, `netblas` or `intel-mkl`.

 |Backend  | Linux | Windows | macOS |
 |:--------|:-----:|:-------:|:-----:|